Volunteer Services & Opportunities

 Health Social Work

-Pastoral Care Services are available to meet the spiritual needs of the UI Health patients and their families.
+Pastoral Care Services are available to meet the spiritual needs of UI Health patients and their families.
 Although most volunteers in this area are ordained clergy, there are also two areas in which lay people can help.
 Catholics that would like to participate in bringing Holy Communion to patients should check with their church to learn about the 12-hour training program.
-Any others who would like to be available to sit with patients and their loved ones while they pray, read the holy scriptures to them, or just be there too listen, need to be interviewed and trained by the hospital chaplain, or must have completed specialized ministry training.
+Any others who would like to be available to sit with patients and their loved ones while they pray, read the holy scriptures to them, or just be there to listen, need to be interviewed and trained by the hospital chaplain, or must have completed specialized ministry training.
 In either case, volunteers in this area must have good listening skills and must not use this as a means to proselytize to hospital guests.

 Volunteers will have responsibilities in a variety of areas, including the waiting room, treatment area, and laboratory.
-Volunteers will assist with the maxillofacial prosthodontist, dental assistant, medical artist, dental laboratory technician, and clerical staff in patient care treatment and assist in laboratory preparations of prostheses and molds.
+Volunteers will assist the maxillofacial prosthodontist, dental assistant, medical artist, dental laboratory technician, and clerical staff in patient care treatment and assist in laboratory preparations of prostheses and molds.
 The Craniofacial Center is one of the oldest and largest facilities in the world dedicated to the evaluation and treatment of patients with cleft lip and palate and other craniofacial conditions.
 The Center also provides rehabilitation for patients with head and neck cancer and those who have suffered craniofacial trauma.
 Volunteers in the Craniofacial Center must be 18 years old, have an active interest in health sciences, and must be able to demonstrate an ability to interact well with patients and make them feel comfortable.